Welcome to the ArtificialDeveloper app! - created and maintained by Sascha Wildgrube.

 As of now, the Artificial Developer app supports Test-Driven Code generation for Script Includes only.
 As there are no built-in references between Script Includes and ATF Tests, the app assumes a naming convention that requires an ATF test to be called after the app the Script Include is contained in, then a dash, then the name of the Script Include.
 E.g.: "Artificial Developer - TestDrivenCodeGeneration".

 For disambiguation: The term "Test-Driven Generation" has sometimes been used to describe the process of creating test cases (not the code to fit these tests) using AI.
-However, more recent publications use the term consistently for for code (not test) generation.
+However, more recent publications use the term consistently for code (not test) generation.

 The big question is: what to expect from AI augmented coding?
 As always, the answer is: it depends.